This is our most widely read series here on the Cyber PR Music blog and we have recently updated it, just for YOU.

 It is completely baffling that an artist or band would work so hard on new music, dedicating hours and hours practicing, writing songs, not to mention spending large sums of money recording, mixing and mastering, creating visuals, and album artwork only to rush the release with no plan in place.

-Here are the basic components of our long-term marketing plans to show you the key elements you need to consider before you get too far ahead of yourself.
+Here are the basic components of our Total Tuneups / long-term Marketing Plans to show you the key elements you need to consider before you get too far ahead of yourself.

 Even if your release is not new, it’s important to backtrack and reset the stage.